UEPSYOGY - BSc Psychology Extended Degree

 Course learning outcomes

-By the end of the course the student is expected to have developed:
+By the end of the preparatory year the student is expected to be able to:

 Course specific regulations